QBI-Software/NEURON-tutorial/lessons/simple.md

 <div class="alert alert-info">
 <h3>Ball and Stick</h3>
 <p>We now have created a neuron with a soma that is a cylinder 20&micro;m long, 20&micro;m wide, with one dendrite protruding out 1000&micro;m long, 5&micro;m wide.
-Certainly lives up to the name *Ball and Stick*!</p>
+Certainly lives up to the name *Ball and Stick*. </p>
 </div>

 ### STEP A4: Specify biophysical characteristics